 (Optional) Set the Run smoke tests errand to On.

-This errand uses the TKGI CLI to create a Kubernetes cluster and then delete it.
-If the creation or deletion fails, the errand fails and the installation of the Tanzu Kubernetes Grid Integrated Edition tile is aborted.
+The Smoke Test errand smoke tests the TKGI upgrade by creating and deleting a test Kubernetes cluster.
+If test cluster creation or deletion fails, the errand fails, and the installation of the TKGI tile halts.

 (Optional) To ensure that all of your cluster VMs are patched, configure the Upgrade all clusters errand errand to On.